mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 ### Using Behaviors

-Behaviors are one strengths of Hyperscript.
+Behaviors are one power feature of Hyperscript.
 Behaviors allow you to encapsulate functionality in one place that can be used in many other places.

 Behaviors are declared with the `Behavior` keyword.
 Parameters can be passed into Behaviors.